cecilphillip-stripe/stripe-dotnet-extensions/README.md

     {
         _productService = productService;
     }
 }
 ```

 ### Configuration

-The API Key needs to be set calls can be made using Stripe SDK.
+The Stripe [API keys](https://docs.stripe.com/keys#obtain-api-keys) need to be configured so calls can be made using Stripe SDK.
-You can store the API key in the `Stripe` section of the `appsettings.json` or by passing the configuration action to `.AddStripe` call.
+The Stripe Extensions will look for a `Stripe` configuration section ...

 ```json